Tips and advice on garden care in October

 Plant container-grown woody plants

-Happily container-grown trees, shrubs, woody climbers and roses can be planted virtually all year round, but we recommend autumn as the very best time to do this.
+Container-grown trees, shrubs, woody climbers and roses can be planted virtually all year round, but we recommend autumn as the very best time to do this.
 Woody plants take particularly well now as the ground is in the perfect condition - still warm from the summer, but moist right through thanks to seasonal rainfall.
-If you take the opportunity to plant now, they'll be well established by next summer and able to look after themselves.
+If you plant now, they'll be well established by next summer and able to look after themselves.

 To plant a tree, dig a large planting hole that is several times the size of the roots of your plant.
 Work plenty of compost into the bottom of the hole, and also into the soil you removed from the hole.
 Back-fill around the roots with a mixture of soil and compost and firm thoroughly.